Fuhze73/Florence-2-Batch-Captioning-Optimizer/README.md

 ## 📌 Key Features

 ✔ Load and manage image datasets
-✔ You can edit your past captions without having to generate them each time (just click "Load Images with captions (if already generated) ")
 ✔ Generate detailed captions
 ✔ Edit and update captions in real-time
 ✔ Auto-save modifications